 Systemic Inflammation in Psoriasis: Beyond the Skin

-Medical Review Status: Evidence‑based medical content reviewed against peer‑reviewed research and established clinical guidelines.
+Medical Review Status: Evidence‑based content reviewed against peer‑reviewed research and established clinical guidelines.

 Educational content only.
 Not a substitute for professional medical advice.

-Medical Disclaimer: This content is for informational and educational purposes only.
-It is not intended to diagnose, treat, cure, or prevent any disease and does not replace professional medical advice, diagnosis, or treatment.
+Medical Disclaimer: This article is for informational and educational purposes only.
+It does not diagnose, treat, cure, or prevent any disease and should not replace professional medical advice, diagnosis, or treatment.
 Always consult a qualified healthcare provider regarding any medical condition.

 Why Psoriasis Is More Than a Skin Disease